Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 #### Takeaways
 The Pairwise Comparison Matrix is not a rigorous converging tool, but it provides a quick way of reaching tentative convergence.
 One can play around with the pairwise comparison matrix by playing around with weights.

-There are ways to modify the Pairwise Comparison Matrix by playing around with weights
+There are ways to modify the Pairwise Comparison Matrix by playing around with weights.
+However it is difficult to quantify how important an objective is compared to another.

 ### Pugh Chart and Measurements Matrix [ꜛ](#table-of-contents)